email: tony@lathes.co.uk

 Internal and Traverse Grinding Attachment.

-The quickest way to wear out any lathe is to use it for unprotected grinding - perhaps that's why so many makers were keen to encourage its use for this damaging activity - and Potter offered the usual range of slide-rest mounted units to convert their lathes into useful little grinding machines.
+The quickest way to wear out any lathe is to use it for unprotected grinding - perhaps that's why so many makers were keen to encourage its use for this damaging activity - and Potter offered the range of useful slide-rest mounted units to convert their lathes into miniature grinding machines.

 The unit shown above was intended for light, internal grinding and featured completely enclosed, dust-cap protected bearings which were separate from the hand-held sliding shaft that moved the grinding wheel to and fro.